KushBlazingJudah/uopds/README.md

 As mentioned, this list is kept intentionally sparse.

 - generates an OPDS catalog for files in a directory
-- supports EPUBs and nothing else (yet)
+- supports EPUBs and CBZs
 - most likely doesn't implement the specs correctly

 ## Running